 MOT Checks

-Change is something many of us don’t do well but in terms of MOT’s in 2018, it is for the better.
-Earlier this year, the way that MOT tests work in England, Scotland and Wales changed.
-It affects cars, vans, motorcycles and other light passenger vehicles.
+Change is something many of us don’t do well but in terms of MOT’s, it is for the better.
+Early in 2018, the way that MOT tests work in England, Scotland and Wales had changed.
+These MOT changes affect cars, vans, motorcycles and other light passenger vehicles.
 What comes to mind first is how car faults are categorised while also introducing stricter emission limits for diesel cars.
 We take a closer look to help you understand the changes and how it may affect you.

 Major Changes To The New MOT Rules